Owlish is live: AI customer support, grounded in your knowledge

 - Then email me directly or grab 15 minutes on Cal.com and tell me what’s missing.

 We ship in public.
-The roadmap is online, GitHub Projects are open, and the changelog goes up every week.
+The roadmap is online, product notes are public, and customer-specific planning stays private.
 If something is broken, I want to know about it before you do.

 Welcome to Owlish.